All recipes are rigorously tested in our Nashville Test Kitchen to ensure they are easy, affordable, and delicious.

 - Add the chopped egg to a bowl along with the mayonnaise, Dijon, relish, lemon juice, salt, and pepper.
 Stir to combine, mashing some of the egg yolk into the dressing as you stir.

-- Taste the egg salad and adjust the ingredients to your liking.
+- Taste and adjust the ingredients to your liking.
 Serve immediately or refrigerate until ready to eat.

 See how we calculate recipe costs here.